buildingSMART/Sample-Test-Files/IFC 4.3/Align_1/readme.md

 - *Element aggregation (IfcAlignment is included in IfcSite)*
 - *IfcAlignment*
 - *IfcAlignmentCurve*
-- *IfcAlignment2DHorizontal (IfcLineSegment2D, IfcTransitionCurveSegment2D and IfcCircularSegment2D)*
+- *IfcAlignmentHorizontal (IfcAlignmentHorizontalSegment of types LINE, CIRCULARARC and CLOTHOID)*
-- *IfcAlignment2DVertical (IfcAlignment2DVerSegLine and IfcAlignment2DVerSegParabolicArc)*
+- *IfcAlignmentVertical (IfcAlignmentVerticalSegment of types CONSTANTGRADIENT and PARABOLICARC)*

 ### Supporting files